Gohan

 Son Gohan (孫 悟飯) is a fictional character in the Japanese franchise Dragon Ball created by Akira Toriyama.
-Gohan is the son of the protagonist Son Goku and his wife Chi-Chi and made his appearance in chapter #196 "Kakarrot", published in Weekly Shōnen Jump magazine on October 8, 1988.
+The elder son of Son Goku and Chi-Chi, he made his appearance in chapter #196 "Kakarrot", published in Weekly Shōnen Jump magazine on October 8, 1988.

 Chi-Chi is a strict and protective mother to Gohan, forcing him to focus on school and forbidding him from practicing martial arts.
 However, due to the various threats to the Earth, she reluctantly allows him to fight.
 Gohan is initially trained by his father's former nemesis Piccolo, ultimately becoming one of the strongest characters in the series due to his hidden potential, awakened by his rage.

-Akira Toriyama originally aimed for Gohan to succeed Goku as the series' protagonist, but such idea was scrapped in the manga's final arc.
+Akira Toriyama originally aimed for Gohan to succeed Goku as the series' protagonist, but that idea was scrapped in the manga's final arc.
 Nevertheless, Toriyama used him as a lead in the film Dragon Ball Super: Super Hero, to reuse his dynamic with Piccolo.
 In Japanese, he is voiced by Masako Nozawa in all animated appearances and most media.

 Gohan has been well received by both fans and critics, the latter usually citing the character's growth from his initial appearance to his defeat of Cell.
 However, his characterization after the Cell arc has received a more mixed reception.
 His return as a protagonist in Super Hero earned a better response for his continuous growth and role as a family man, aided by Piccolo.